Flow Field Object

 You can see from this that the crucial factor in a velocity field is the arrangement of the vectors.
 These could be completely random or they could force the particle to follow a path such as a sine wave.
 The Flow Field object offers a number of ways to set these vectors.

-The yellow box is the volume enclosed by the field and the short lines inside it are the vectors (the vector display can be turned off if desired).
+The orange box is the volume enclosed by the field and the wavy lines inside it are the vectors (the vector display can be turned off if desired).
+By default, the vectors are shown in the XY plane only for clarity.
+To see all the vectors, choose 'Voxels' from the 'Mode' menu in the Display tab.

 The object's interface includes these sections: